 When displaying search results, you have to be certain that your results page is optimized.
 Users can hastily evaluate different options and make a decision.
 When a mobile user enters your website via mobile device it is difficult to include everything on the search results page.

 It is mandatory to include user friendly, data driven information on your mobile application.
-Keep in mind that if you believe mobile website is sufficient to meet your ecommerce store’s sales need you are mistaken, only well developed and easy to use mobile commerce platform preferably native apps would make happy both you and the users.
+Keep in mind that if you believe mobile website is sufficient to meet your ecommerce store’s sales need you are mistaken, only well developed and easy to use mobile commerce platform preferably native apps would make both you and the users happy.
 Unless users apprehend the information and what a product is, retention of the customers become almost impossible.
 Visitors decide whether or not to continue their process just in a few seconds.

 Consider as well what information is most useful to the user and allow them the ability to filter their searches.
 If you’re selling clothes, you may want to include alternative colors or patterns.
 If you sell hard drives, technical specifications may be the most valuable.